keithrbennett/keithrbennett.github.io/_posts/2012-09-05-conways-game-of-life-viewer.md

 Here&#8217;s a screen shot:

-{% include image.html img="/assets/life-game-viewer7.png" caption="This is an image." title="Game of Life Viewer" %}
+{% include image.html img="/assets/life-game-viewer7.png" caption="Game of Life Viewer" title="Game of Life Viewer" %}

   In case you don&#8217;t recognize the face, it&#8217;s Alfred E. Neuman, made famous by Mad magazine, but, as I just learned this minute from Wikipedia (I read it there so it <em>must</em> be true), &#8220;[his] face had drifted through American pictography for decades before being claimed and named by <em>Mad</em>&#8230;&#8221;&#8230;but I digress&#8230;